Student bursary scheme

 The Turn2us website provides a free search of hundreds of grant giving charities.
 There is an A-Z listing of charities as well as a facility to enable you to select criteria, for example, charities that support people with a particular illness or from a particular profession or a particular group, for example, customers of energy or water companies.
 For further information, visit the Turn2us website.

-Self-help groups, such as charities supporting people with a particular medical condition can, in addition to providing information and advice on living with that condition, also provide information about any particular organisations that make grants to people with that condition.
+Some charities and self-help groups, such as those providing information and advice to support people living with a particular medical condition, may also offer financial assistance or information about any organisations that make grants to people with that condition.

 Check whether your educational institution offers hardship funds to its students.
 You could also speak to the student welfare office/NUS office.